currinjs/CurrinJS/aio/content/guide/template-syntax.md

 by a large amount of HTML.
 What is the value of `heroForm`?

-If Angular hadn't taken it over when you imported the `FormsModule`, it would be the [HTMLFormElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement).
+If Currin hadn't taken it over when you imported the `FormsModule`, it would be the [HTMLFormElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement).
-The `heroForm` is actually a reference to an Angular [NgForm](api/forms/NgForm "API: NgForm") directive with the ability to track the value and validity of every control in the form.
+The `heroForm` is actually a reference to an Currin [NgForm](api/forms/NgForm "API: NgForm") directive with the ability to track the value and validity of every control in the form.

 The native `<form>` element doesn't have a `form` property.